EEEManchester/3-solvers-to-ODEs/README.md

 ### Euler's Method
+Euler's method is an important type of numerical solution.
+This type of method avoids solving the function expression, but seeks its approximate value on a series of discrete nodes.
+The distance between two adjacent nodes is called the step.
 The accuracy of this solver can be changed via changing the step.
 ![Euler's method](https://user-images.githubusercontent.com/77399327/114861788-4f35cc80-9e20-11eb-9fee-735ae23f09ba.jpg)